Series Expansion of a Scalable Hermitian Excitonic Renormalization Method: Theory

-referencing the decomposition of the \textit{ab initio} Hamiltonian in eqs.~\ref{eq:abinitiofragdecomp1} and \ref{eq:abinitiofragdecomp2} to build complete monomer, dimer, \textit{etc.}, subsystem Hamiltonians.
-At variance with the original XR formulation, the bra states here are biorthogonal complements to the model states of the relevant subsystem only, containing no information about other fragments (\textit{e.g.}, via orbital biorthogonality).
-We will henceforth suppress the set subscript that labels the specific fragments of a subsystem Hamiltonian.
-This has exactly the same form as the full supersystem Hamiltonian but for fewer fragments.
-Instead, we will contextually interpret $\hat{\mathcal{H}}$ as being the Hamiltonian for the subsystem whose state it is operating on, in isolation, \textit{i.e.}, $\hat{\mathcal{H}}_\mathbf{m}$.
+The bra states here are biorthogonal complements to the model states of the relevant subsystem only, containing no information about other fragments (\textit{e.g.}, via orbital biorthogonality).
+Similarly, $\hat{\mathcal{H}}_\mathbf{m}$ denotes the complete Hamiltonian for the otherwise isolated system containing only the fragments present in $\mathbf{m}$.
+We will henceforth suppress this subscript.
+Consistent also with its use thus far, we will instead contextually interpret $\hat{\mathcal{H}}$ as being the full Hamiltonian for the isolated set of fragments whose state it is operating on.
+A future broader formalism will build this behavior explicitly into the definition of $\hat{\mathcal{H}}$.

-Finally, there is no guarantee of termination of eq.~\ref{eq:newexcitonic1} before the $N$-body term, though it is to be expected that interactions of many bodies are well-represented by the interactions among constituent groups, such that high-order terms will not be routinely necessary.
-In the limit of including all terms and considering all of the subtractions in eqs.~\ref{eq:newexcitonic2b}, \ref{eq:newexcitonic2c}, \textit{etc.}, we clearly have